 Structuring the size of your position according to your risk profile is key for long-term profitability in trading.
 For that reason, when starting with CFDs it is important to choose a broker who offers variable contract sizes.
 In that way, less experienced traders can begin with mini contracts and lower exposure to the markets, whereas seasoned traders can still trade in larger volumes.

 CFDs were initially designed for shares trading.
-With their popularity growing over the years, CFDs are now used to trade a wide range of markets including indices, energies, and commodities.
+With their popularity growing over the years, CFDs are now used to trade a wide range of markets including indices, energies, forex, commodities and even cryptocurrencies lateley.
 In CFD trading, there are two prices: the buy and the sell price.
 The difference between the two is called the spread.
 By trading at the buy price, you will profit if the asset’s value increases.
 By trading at the sell price, you will profit if the asset’s value decreases.
 Let’s take a look at some trading examples to find out how CFD trading works in practice.

 Let’s suppose that market rumors for the German banking sector suggest that the DAX is about to take a hitting.
 For that reason, you decide to go short (sell) 5 contracts of DAX30 at the price of 13,050, which equals to €5 per point movement.